Types of Degrees Metal Fabricator Majors Are Getting

 Online Metal Fabricator Programs

-In 2018-2019, 33 schools offered a metal fabricator program of some type.
+In the 2018-2019 academic year, 33 schools offered some type of metal fabricator program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|